 All-in sustaining costs

-Iduapriem, a 137km2 concession which includes Ajopa South West, is located in the western region of Ghana, some 70km north of the coastal city of Takoradi and approximately 10km southwest of the town of Tarkwa.
-Iduapriem Mine is bordered to the north by Gold Fields Ghana Limited (Tarkwa Mine) and to the east by the Ghana Manganese Company Limited (a manganese mine in existence since the 1920s).
+The Iduapriem mine covers a 137km2 concession that includes Ajopa South West and is located in the western region of Ghana, some 70km north of the coastal city of Takoradi and approximately 10km southwest of the town of Tarkwa.
+It is bordered to the north by Gold Fields Ghana Limited (Tarkwa Mine) and to the east by the Ghana Manganese Company Limited (a manganese mine in existence since the 1920s).

-Iduapriem is an open pit mine with two circuits each comprising two-stage milling – a gravity circuit and a carbon-in-leach (CIL) plant.
+Iduapriem is an open-pit operation with two circuits each comprising two-stage milling – a gravity circuit and a carbon-in-leach (CIL) plant.
 The gravity circuit recovers about 30% of the gold and the remainder is recovered by the 418ktpm capacity CIL plant.

 A brief history

-- Mining commenced in August 1992 with the first gold pour achieved in September of that year.
+- Mining began in August 1992 with the first gold pour achieved in September of that year.

 - Golden Shamrock was acquired by Ashanti Goldfields Company Limited in 1996.